Conditions That Can Make Your Contract Unenforceable

 Should I Get an Attorney to Write the Contract?

-Many unenforceable contracts are created by people who aren't attorneys.
-But attorneys don't always know that the contract they are writing is unenforceable.
-For example, unless the two parties are sitting in front of an attorney, they might not realize that one person is a minor or that the statement of one of the parties has made fraudulent statements.
+People who aren't attorneys create many unenforceable contracts.
+But attorneys don't always know that the agreement they are writing is unenforceable.
+For example, the attorney might not realize that one person is a minor or that the statement of one of the parties has made fraudulent statements.